SparkDevNetwork/Rock/RockWeb/Readme.txt

 Rock McKinley 4.2

-+ Update Registration Entry so that discount code is still applied correctly when user returns to make a payment on existing registration.
++ Updated Registration Entry so that discount code is still applied correctly when user returns to make a payment on existing registration.
 + Updated Registration Entry to correctly delete a registration if it was just created but an error occurred during save of registrants or attributes.
 + Fixed exception that would occur when copying a registration template that included an additional form(s) (in addition to the default form) and that form contained a person or group attribute (Fixes #1356).
 + Fixed registration issue that would result in registered person getting added to target group even if registration failed due to payment issue.